-The Steyr AUG 9 Para rifle was the first “modular” design: the barrel, receiver, firing mechanism can all be changed to configure the weapon into whatever sort of rifle is wanted.
-By an extension of this principle, Steyr pioneered a trend which is now becoming more common, of converting what is basically a locked-breech rifle into a blowback submachine gun.
+The Steyr AUG 9 Para rifle was the first “modular” design: the barrel, receiver, and firing mechanism can all be changed to configure the weapon into whatever rifle is wanted.
+By an extension of this principle, Steyr pioneered a trend that is now becoming more common: converting what is a locked-breech rifle into a blowback submachine gun.

 Difference between standard AUG rifle and AUG 9 Para

-The result is a submachine gun with a longer barrel than normal for this type of weapon, and one which fires from a closed bolt.
-Both these features improve accuracy, and the longer barrel produces a rather higher muzzle velocity than is usual in this caliber.
+The result is a submachine gun with a longer barrel than usual for this type of weapon that fires from a closed bolt.
+Both these features improve accuracy, and the longer barrel produces a relatively higher muzzle velocity than is usual in this caliber.

-The company originally marketed a conversion kit, allowing anyone with an AUG to convert it to a submachine gun.
-Later, however, this was withdrawn and only brand-new weapons were sold since it appeared that even a simple conversion was beyond the skill of some users.
+The company initially marketed a conversion kit, allowing anyone with an AUG to convert it to a submachine gun.
+Later, however, this was withdrawn, and Steyr sold only brand-new weapons since it appeared that even a simple conversion was beyond the skill of some users.

 A separate barrel fitted with an efficient silencer is also available; this can be exchanged for the normal barrel by simply pressing a catch and twisting the front handle sideways to unlock the interrupted lugs of the barrel from the receiver.